AAAI-20 Demonstrations Program

 Demonstration participants are welcome to exhibit and distribute additional material, such as videos running on a dedicated console, scientific papers, pamphlets, and noncommercial brochures.
 Such ancillary materials need not be submitted for review.

 To foster the presentation of exciting demonstrations, AAAI-20 will present an award for the Best Demonstration.
 The award will be granted on the basis of audience evaluation through a ballot given to all attendees.
+More details on the Best Demo Award will be forthcoming after the review process.

 Researchers and practitioners showing a demonstration are required to bring all necessary equipment and material for the successful operation of their exhibit.
 AAAI will provide shipping instructions, if needed, for the delivery of material to the conference site.
 Each demo program participant will be provided with one 6-foot draped table, one monitor, and one poster board, as well as electrical and internet access.
 Special electrical connections must be arranged through the Demonstrations Program Chair no later than 60 days prior to the start of the conference.